ImperialCollegeLondon/pyrealm/docs/source/users/demography_two/canopy.md

 ```

 The `canopy` module in `pyrealm` is used to calculate a vertically structured model of
-leaf distribution for a [plant community](./community.md).
-The purpose of the `canopy`
+leaf distribution for set of cohorts forming a plant community within an area.
+The
-module is two-fold:
+purpose of the `canopy` module is two-fold:

 1. to calculate the vertical distribution of crown and leaf area, including the
    partitioning of canopy into discrete vertical layers, and